AJMansfield/Intelligence-Core-Public/kttu02.md

 A group of small humanoids that look to be around four feet tall, laboring in one of the fields alongside the road.

-Coloration is quite varied, but easily within the range of human skin colors, and they wear fabric cover-alls, long-sleeved shirts, and gloves to protect themselves.
+Their complexions are quite varied, but easily within the range of human skin colors, and they wear insulated fabric cover-alls, long-sleeved shirts, and thick gloves to protect themselves.

 They even have hair on their heads, of a sort, although as you get closer it looks more like long stringy feathers than your own hair.